 It is common for individuals to face difficulties standing or walking when taking public transport, and stretching their arms to do housework or shower following a stroke or due to medical conditions.
 Therapy can help improve mobility and encourage activities and lifestyle changes that can improve overall health and well-being.

 At TOUCH, we provide a continuum of care to seniors to help them regain, maintain and optimise their ability and independence to do daily tasks like dressing, eating and showering.
-Our Day Rehabilitation Centre, conveniently located at [email protected] 433, is supported by our team of occupational therapists and physiotherapists.
+Our Day Rehabilitation Centre (DRC), conveniently located at [email protected] 433, is supported by our team of occupational therapists and physiotherapists.

 Our therapists will discuss with the elderly and their caregivers to customise an intervention programme according to their goals and priorities.
 This could mean helping an elderly transit from a walking frame to a walking stick; training them in using assistive devices to participate in activities of daily living; guiding them to walk steadily over longer distances; cross an overhead bridge without feeling breathless; and manage roadside kerbs safely.

 Having stronger core muscle strength and better balance can also help reduce falls risks, leading to a better quality of life with fewer hospital admissions.
 Individuals can continue to do the things they enjoy, such as meeting friends at the coffeeshop or taking public transport on their own to visit favourite places for shopping or meals.

 What’s more.
 At [email protected] 433, the elderly can continue to enjoy keeping fit in the company of fellow seniors.
-We also run the Gym Tonic, Strength Training Programme and conduct specialty classes focusing on power, speed of movement and balance.
+We also run the Gym Tonic and Strength Training Programme, and conduct specialty classes focusing on power, speed of movement and balance.
 We have also set up the Community Musculoskeletal Clinic to help individuals address and manage pain.

 Our Physiotherapist will: